Californication (TV series)

-Californication is an American comedy-drama television series, created by Tom Kapinos, which aired for seven seasons on Showtime from August 13, 2007, to June 29, 2014.
+Californication is an American comedy-drama television series, created by Tom Kapinos that originally aired for seven seasons and 84 episodes on Showtime from August 13, 2007, to June 29, 2014.
 The show follows New Yorker Hank Moody (David Duchovny), a troubled novelist who moves to California and suffers from writer's block.
 His drinking, womanizing, and drug abuse complicate his relationships with his longtime lover, Karen (Natascha McElhone), and their daughter, Becca (Madeleine Martin).

 The show's other main characters are Hank's best friend and agent Charlie Runkle (Evan Handler) and Charlie's wife Marcy (Pamela Adlon).
 Recurring themes are sex, drugs, and rock and roll, all of which are featured regularly, as well as the seedier side of Los Angeles.
 The show won several awards, including two Emmy Awards (nominated for two others) and one Golden Globe Award (nominated for five others).

 Series overview

 The series revolves around Hank Moody, a novelist plagued by alcoholism.
 He blames his longtime writer's block on reasons ranging from the hedonism of Los Angeles to the departure of his girlfriend Karen.
 Hank constantly deals with the consequences of his inability to say "no" to temptation while trying to show his family that he can be a responsible, caring father to Becca and a reliable partner to Karen.

 The show was renewed for a second season on September 7, 2007.
 The season-one finale, "The Last Waltz" (in homage to Martin Scorsese's concert film), originally aired on Showtime on October 29, 2007.
 Season two began filming in April 2008, and was underway as of June 2008.
 The premiere episode of season two aired September 28, 2008.
 The first season was released on DVD in the US on June 17, 2008.
 Showtime renewed Californication for a third season, which premiered on Sunday September 27, 2009, at 10 pm.

 The show is laced with rock culture references.
 It frequently alludes to Warren Zevon and featured Henry Rollins in a guest appearance; some episode titles, such as "Filthy Lucre", "Turn the Page", and "The Land of Rape and Honey", allude to album and song names (Sex Pistols' "Filthy Lucre Live", Bob Seger's "Turn the Page", and Ministry's The Land of Rape and Honey, respectively.
-Turn the Page was also covered by Metallica; episodes ...And Justice for All and The Unforgiven are named after Metallica songs).
+"Turn the Page" was also covered by Metallica; episodes "...And Justice for All" and "The Unforgiven" are named after Metallica songs).
 Hank's lawyer in season four is called Abby Rhoads; his first three novels, South of Heaven, Seasons in the Abyss, and God Hates Us All, are all named after Slayer albums.
 The books Crack the Sky and Blood Mountain by Richard Bates are also the names of two Mastodon albums.
 A Crazy Little Thing Called Love, the movie based on God Hates Us All, is named after the song by the rock band Queen from their album The Game.
-The segment before the opening theme is the introduction to The Stooges' song, "I Got a Right".
+The segment before the opening theme is the introduction to The Stooges' song "I Got a Right".